Four killed in Texas train/float collision were U.S. war vets

 "It was chaotic at times, gruesome at times," said Bose, a doctor in Odessa, Texas, who said veterans were applying tourniquets and pressure to injuries.

-Midland Mayor Wes Perry and pastors Patrick Payton and Roy Smith held a prayer vigil on Friday morning attended by more than 100 people at a park, including veterans and family.

-(Additional reporting by Phil Stewart, Mary Slosson and Barbara Goldberg; Editing by Daniel Trotta, David Bailey and Will Dunham)
+(Additional reporting by Phil Stewart, Mary Slosson, Barbara Goldberg and David Alexander; Editing by Daniel Trotta, David Bailey and Jackie Frank)